nuggetsnegin/nextjs/README.md

 - The only way is a special page <code>pages/_app.jsx</code> (*note _ is reserved for hijacking the root*)
 - We then have to add a special component (check _app.jsx for code)
 - If you try to **import it anywhere else you will get a nice error telling you to put it into _app**

+#### CSS MODULES
+- All you have to do is add 'module' to the file name. i.e. style.css --> style.module.css